matoous/dzxcz/content/posts/2021_05/index.md

 {{</rawhtml>}}

 This month I started learning [rust](https://www.rust-lang.org/) to extend my portfolio of languages at hand.
-I will write more about rust when I have something to show but so far I enjoy the language, it plays well into my weakness for clean, concise, compiled languages.
+So far I enjoy rust greatly, it plays well into my weakness for fast, clean, concise, compiled languages.
+I started by implementing the [Tiny Renderer](https://github.com/ssloy/tinyrenderer) which serves as a nice tiny intro into how OpenGL and software rendering works.
+I wanted to try this project myself for a long long time and by writing the solution in rust instead of C++ I can kill two birds with one stone.
+I made my solution public on GitHub: [matoous/runderer](https://github.com/matoous/runderer) and will come back to it later to fix all the issues and bad practices when I have more experience with rust.

 ## Reading